Denis Diderot: Scientific work

-Diderot would keep writing on science in a desultory way all his life.
+Diderot kept writing on science in a desultory way all his life.
 The scientific work of which he was most proud was Memoires sur differents sujets de mathematique (1748).
-This work contains original ideas on acoustics, tension, air resistance, and "a project for a new organ" which could be played by all.
-Some of Diderot's scientific works were applauded by contemporary publications of his time like The Gentleman's Magazine, the Journal des savants; and the Jesuit publication Journal de Trevoux, which invited more such work: "on the part of a man as clever and able as M. Diderot seems to be, of whom we should also observe that his style is as elegant, trenchant, and unaffected as it is lively and ingenious."
+This work contains original ideas on acoustics, tension, air resistance, and "a project for a new organ" that could be played by all.
+Some of Diderot's scientific works were applauded by contemporary publications of his time such as The Gentleman's Magazine, the Journal des savants; and the Jesuit publication Journal de Trevoux, which invited more such work: "on the part of a man as clever and able as M. Diderot seems to be, of whom we should also observe that his style is as elegant, trenchant, and unaffected as it is lively and ingenious."

-On the unity of nature, Diderot wrote, "Without the idea of the whole, philosophy is no more," and, "Everything changes; everything passes; nothing remains but the whole."
+On the unity of nature Diderot wrote, "Without the idea of the whole, philosophy is no more," and, "Everything changes; everything passes; nothing remains but the whole."
 He wrote of the temporal nature of molecules, and rejected emboîtement, the view that organisms are pre-formed in an infinite regression of non-changing germs.
-He saw minerals and species as part of a spectrum, and was fascinated with hermaphroditism.
+He saw minerals and species as part of a spectrum, and he was fascinated with hermaphroditism.
 His answer to the universal attraction in corpuscular physics models was universal elasticity.
 His view of nature's flexibility foreshadows the discovery of evolution, but it is not Darwinistic in a strict sense.